OriginProtocol/origin/packages/contracts/README.md

 **Identity**
 The identity contract uses simple event-sourced updates and deletions.
 We are currently phasing out ERC725 identity contracts.

+**Note**
+Since we have a mix of Solidity 0.4 and 0.5 and are currently using Truffle for compilation of 0.4 contracts, we have had to use `.s` instead of `.sol` for contracts using Solidity 0.5 so Truffle does not try to compile them.
+Instead, we use Solc for compilation of 0.5 contracts and appent _solc to the build output JSON files.

 ### Marketplace in depth

 #### Actors